kimwalisch/primesieve/README.md

 $ make
 ```

-The example programs in the ./examples directory can be built using:
+To build the example programs use:
 ```sh
 $ ./configure --enable-examples
 $ make